 In a second step, we were able to draw up an inventory of the expected functionalities and to realize workshops to refine them.
 In a logic of co-creation and to confront our ideas we invited potential clients to come to a second workshop.

-To make this validation process as simple as possible, we created a prototype directly on a smartphone using tools like Adobe XD or Figma.
+To make this validation process as simple as possible, we created a prototype directly on a smartphone.

 To maintain consistency with the client's identity when designing digital products, it was essential to understand how the brand elements would be applied.